 The RIT Global Scholars program is a unique opportunity for students from RIT’s international campuses to study for up to two terms at the Rochester campus.
-The program is currently open only to matriculated students from RIT Croatia, RIT Dubai and RIT Kosovo.
+The program is currently open only to matriculated students from RIT Croatia, RIT Dubai, RIT Kosovo and RIT China.
 Please contact your home campus advisor for information regarding how the program fits into your academic plan.

 Founded in 1829, Rochester Institute of Technology is a privately endowed, coeducational university with nine colleges emphasizing career education and experiential learning.